Dr. Alex Stone, DPT, CSCS

 What are the negatives of cupping?

 Cupping therapy might have a few drawbacks/side effects.
 For starters, it can leave marks on your skin that take time to fade or even cause scarring.
-If not done right, it may result in burns, infections, or worsening skin conditions like eczema or psoriasis.
+If not done correctly, it may result in burns, infections, or exacerbation of skin conditions such as eczema or psoriasis.

 Some rare but severe side effects include bleeding in the head after scalp cupping or anemia from blood loss after multiple wet cupping sessions.

-Additionally, people might experience pain or discomfort during the procedure, which may not be effective for everyone or every condition, so it’s essential to consult a healthcare professional for personalized advice.
+Additionally, people may experience pain or discomfort during the procedure, which may not be effective for everyone or every condition.
+Therefore, it’s essential to consult a healthcare professional for personalized advice.

 Is cupping therapy painful?

-Cupping therapy might feel a bit weird at first, but it’s usually not painful at all.
+Cupping therapy may feel a bit unusual at first, but it’s typically not painful.
 When you’re getting it done, it kinda feels like your skin is being pulled or tugged on, but most people can handle it just fine.

-You might end up with funky-looking bruises or marks on your skin afterward, but they go away quickly and shouldn’t hurt too much.
-Make sure you talk to your therapist during the session and let them know how you’re feeling so they can make any adjustments.
+You may end up with funky-looking bruises or marks on your skin afterward, but they typically fade quickly and shouldn’t cause too much discomfort.
+Make sure to discuss your feelings with your therapist during the session and let them know how you’re feeling, so they can make any necessary adjustments.
 No worries—it’s all part of the experience!

 Why can’t you shower after cupping?

-After a cupping session, avoiding showering for a few hours is a good idea.
-Your skin has been through some stuff during the treatment, like being pulled and stretched, and the pores are a bit more open than usual.
+After a cupping session, it’s best to avoid showering for a few hours.
+Your skin has been through some changes during the treatment, such as being pulled and stretched, and the pores are a bit more open than usual.

 If you hop into a hot shower right after, it might irritate your skin or cause the marks to take longer to heal.
-Also, your body’s still doing its thing to eliminate toxins that the cupping helped move around.
-Giving it a little time before getting wet helps the process and keeps your skin happy.
+Additionally, your body’s still working to eliminate toxins that the cupping helped to move around.
+Allowing a little time before getting wet helps the process and keeps your skin healthy.

 References